Industry Start Date: 1986

-Education: B.A. from University of California, San Diego, M.A. in Public Policy from George Washington University, M.B.A. from The Wharton School at the University of Pennsylvania.
+Education: B.A. from the University of California, San Diego, M.A. in Public Policy from George Washington University, M.B.A. from The Wharton School at the University of Pennsylvania.

 Credentials: Certified Private Wealth Advisor®

 Curt is a member of the Investment Management Consultants Association.
-He is a was named a Five Star Wealth Manager by Los Angeles magazine for the last six years, a designation awarded to wealth managers who scored highest in overall satisfaction.
+He is was named a Five Star Wealth Manager by Los Angeles magazine for the last eight years, a designation awarded to wealth managers who scored highest in overall satisfaction.
 This resulting list represents less than 2 percent of the wealth managers in the Los Angeles area.